BBC controversies: Fake child labour footage in Bangalore

-The BBC's then nearly 60-year-old flagship weekly current affairs programme Panorama had aired a documentary claiming that Bangalore-based suppliers of Primark, a hugely successful retailer with 220 stores across Europe, were using child labour in their production in 2008.
-The claim has been found to be untrue and the BBC apologised to Primark admitting its mistake.
+The BBC's then-nearly 60-year-old flagship weekly current affairs programme, Panorama, aired a documentary claiming that Bangalore-based suppliers of Primark, a successful retailer with 220 stores across Europe, were using child labour in 2008.
+The claim has been found to be untrue, and the BBC apologised to Primark, admitting its mistake.
 Responding to Primark's protest, the BBC conceded in a 49-page report that footage of three boys engaged in completing garments for Primark was "more likely than not" to have been "not genuine" after a three-year internal inquiry.

 UEFA Euro 2012 in Poland and Ukraine

 During the UEFA Euro 2012 football tournament in Poland and Ukraine, the BBC current affairs programme Panorama aired Euro 2012: Stadiums of Hate, which discussed racism in the sport.
 It included recent footage of supporters chanting various xenophobic slogans and displays of white power symbols and banners in Poland, as well as Nazi salutes and the beating of a few South Asians in Ukraine.
-The documentary was widely commented in the British press, but later criticised for being one-sided, sensationalist and unethical.
-The critics included other British media outlets, Polish anti-racism campaigners and black and Jewish community leaders in Poland.
-Polish and Ukrainian politicians and journalists, British fans visiting Poland and Ukraine and Gary Lineker also voiced similar concerns about the broadcast.
+The documentary received wide coverage in the British press, but later criticised as one-sided, sensationalist, and unethical.
+The critics included other British media outlets, Polish anti-racism campaigners, and black and Jewish community leaders in Poland.
+Polish and Ukrainian politicians and journalists, British fans visiting Poland and Ukraine, and Gary Lineker also voiced similar concerns about the broadcast.

-The executive director of the Jewish Community Centre of Kraków, Jonathan Ornstein, a Jewish source used in the film said: "I am furious at the way the BBC has exploited me as a source.
-The organization used me and others to manipulate the serious subject of anti-Semitism for its own sensationalist agenda... the BBC knowingly cheated its own audience – the British people – by concocting a false horror story about Poland.
+The executive director of the Jewish Community Centre of Kraków, Jonathan Ornstein, a Jewish source used in the film, said: "I am furious at the way the BBC has exploited me as a source.
+The organisation used me and others to manipulate the serious subject of anti-Semitism for its own sensationalist agenda... the BBC knowingly cheated its own audience – the British people – by concocting a false horror story about Poland.
 In doing so, the BBC has spread fear, ignorance, prejudice and hatred.
 I am profoundly disturbed by this unethical form of journalism."

-The Guardian reported: "Other sources have come forward to say that an interview with a Jewish Israeli player was also cut from the programme because he failed to confirm Panorama's "anti-semitism" thesis.
-The BBC interviewed midfielder Aviram Baruchian, who plays for the Polish team Polonia Warsaw.
-One source who was present said the Panorama journalists had complained afterwards that the interview was "useless".
+The Guardian reported: "Other sources have come forward to say that an interview with a Jewish Israeli player was also cut from the programme because he failed to confirm Panorama's "anti-semitism" thesis."
+The BBC interviewed midfielder Aviram Baruchian, who plays for Poland's Polonia Warsaw.
+One source present said the Panorama journalists complained afterwards that the interview was "useless".
 Panorama strongly denies this.

 Despite the BBC warning, Poland and Ukraine fans were not exhibiting racist attitudes.
-By the end of the tournament however, four other nations were fined by UEFA for the racist activities of their fans: Germany, Spain, Croatia and Russia.
+By the end of the tournament, however, four other nations were fined by UEFA for the racist activities of their fans: Germany, Spain, Croatia, and Russia.